ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

 ### Project Experience
 **Food Ordering – Web Application**<br />
 * Performed functional, usability, and integration testing for an online food ordering platform to validate end-to-end user workflows.
-* Designed and executed test scenarios for front-end features implemented using HTML, CSS, and JavaScript, identifying UI and workflow defects.
+* Designed and executed test scenarios for front-end features (HTML, CSS, JavaScript), identifying UI and workflow issues.
 * Tested API integrations between the server and MongoDB database, verifying data accuracy and reliability.
-* Conducted load testing using JMeter to verify the system could handle high traffic.
+* Conducted load testing using JMeter to verify the system could handle multiple users.
-* Led usability testing sessions and documented findings to support iterative improvements and regression testing.
+* Documented usability issues to support improvements and regression testing.

 **Student Life – Android Application**<br />
 * Contributed to the development and quality assurance of an Android-based time management application designed to improve student productivity.
 * Designed and executed test cases covering unit, integration, and system testing to validate core application functionality.
-* Identified, documented, and tracked software defects, collaborating with developers to ensure timely resolution and verification.
+* Identified and tracked defects, collaborating with team members to ensure timely resolution and verification.
 * Validated front-end interactions and back-end data integrity by testing API connections with a MySQL database.
 * Coordinated testing activities and project tasks to support on-time delivery of project milestones.

 **Fitness Tracking – Web Application**<br />
 * Participated in end-to-end testing of a user-centric fitness tracking website to ensure functionality, usability, and visual consistency.
 * Executed functional and usability testing across multiple user scenarios, identifying UI and workflow issues prior to release.
-* Collaborated with developers to validate React-based front-end components built with HTML and CSS.
+* Collaborated with developers to validate front-end components and back-end data.
 * Gathered and analyzed user feedback to support iterative improvements and regression testing cycles.